Friday, June 29, 2007

 The Great Pretender

 “Punk shows,” I’d say.
-“In Minneapolis!”
+“In

+Years have passed but I’m the same: still wanting to write what others have already written.
+I find myself imitating.
 I may have good ideas, but never as good as that real genius over there.
 So I copy the geniuses, watching and nodding and mimicking their every gesture, just as an aerobics teacher is watched by her most desperate and sweating student.

 It’s for this reason that people warn against reading while writing, but I can’t help it.
 I read Raymond Carver and suddenly all my characters become alcoholic and mean to their wives.
 A little Jane Austen turns them back into women.
 My flip-flopping is obvious and predictable.
 If Lorrie Moore writes about triplets, I want to write about triplets.
-If she writes about sheepdogs romping through Iceland— I, too, want to know such sheepdogs.
+If she writes about sheepdogs romping through

 More disturbing is my impulse to copy other writers’ styles, aside from their content.
 After Amy Hempel I write dense sentences; after Dickens they’re pages long.
 Once, while studying “The Bible as Literature,” I began using the word “shall” in a story, frequently and without irony.
 Robert knows, I wrote, that he shall see her later, that she shall be wearing sandals.
 At these times I feel like a spineless writer.
 How can other literature influence me so easily?